DonHulieo/duff/README.md

 math is an object containing some useful math functions.
 Most notably, it contains a `seedrng` function which generates a random seed based on the current time, and a `random` function which generates a random number between two values which should be an improvement over the default Lua pseudo-random number generator.

+It also imports the default Lua math functions, so you can use it as a drop-in replacement for the default math library.

 #### Importing the math Module

 ```lua